eclipse-tractusx/knowledge-agents-aas-bridge/sparql-aas/README.md

 #### Domain Folders in the Resource Directory

 Each domain describes a set of equally structured digital twins (in above example these are serialized parts along the Catena-X Ontology and its Traceability Semantic Models).
 All twins of a domain are hosted in the same graph and they share the same set of submodels.
+We require that the domain id (folder name) coincides to the first part of all asset and submodel ids (separated via "/").

 #### Mapping Configuration